brianjonesbrianjones/capstone-aws/README.md

 Deploy the containerized application to a new ec2 instance.

-1. Provision an ec2 named console-ec2
+1. Provision an ec2 named console-ec2.
 ![Alt text](screenshots/console-ec2-overview.png)
-2. Make sure that SSH is accessible
+2. Make sure that SSH is accessible.
 ![Alt text](screenshots/console-ec2-security.png)
 3. Install git and docker on the ec2.
 ![Alt text](screenshots/console-ec2-docker-yum-install.png)